Written by: Natalia Brown

-Jackeline Patterson, Senior Director of the NAACP Environmental and Climate Justice Program, likewise highlighted the intersections between the current crises and expressed the need for a policy-backed, integrated approach in her testimony.
+Jacqueline Patterson, Senior Director of the NAACP Environmental and Climate Justice Program, also highlighted the intersections between the current crises and expressed the need for an integrated approach for recovery in her testimony.

-Frontline communities across the nation are actively seeking and trialing solutions to recover and adapt in the face of the coronavirus pandemic, economic downturn, systemic inequality, and climate change.
-Their targeted approach acknowledges and builds upon the differences between neighborhoods, organizations, businesses, government institutions, and individuals’ identities to address common needs.
+Frontline communities across the nation are actively seeking and testing their own interventions to recover and adapt in the face of the coronavirus pandemic, economic downturn, systemic inequality, and climate change.
+Community-led approaches acknowledge and build upon the distinct capacities and strengths of their neighborhoods, organizations, businesses, government institutions, and individuals’ identities to address social needs.

-Rising sea levels, which are exacerbated by climate change, threaten the Louisiana coastline where offshore drilling occurs.
+Rising sea levels threaten the Louisiana coastline where offshore drilling occurs.
 [Getty/Drew Angerer]

 Amid historic protests against the injustices that have long oppressed Black Americans, President Trump signed an executive order to eliminate regulations used by and for the protection of frontline communities fronted with potentially harmful, federally-funded development projects.

-Among the most pivotal environmental laws in the United States, the National Environmental Policy Act (NEPA) empowers citizens to partake in a thorough review process that strongly exemplifies democratic decision-making.
-Simply stated, state or local officials must complete an environmental review before federal funds may be allocated to a proposed project.
-The American public is able to comment on the proposal; often shedding light upon social, economic, health-related, ecological, or cultural effects not previously accounted for by the responsible federal agency.
-It is required that this feedback be taken into account and acted upon before the project can receive approval.
-In effect, this process enhances transparency, holds decision-makers more accountable to their constituencies, and sheds light upon alternatives with potential co-benefits not previously identified.
+Among the most significant environmental laws in the United States, the National Environmental Policy Act (NEPA) creates a pathways for citizens to partake in a thorough review process for federal actions.
+For example, state or local officials must complete an environmental review before federal funds may be allocated for any project they’d like to propose.
+Any American citizen can comment on the proposal and call attention to environmental impacts not previously accounted for by the responsible federal agency.
+It is required that this feedback be taken into account and acted upon before the project can receive approval for federal funding.
+This process enhances transparency, holds decision-makers more accountable to the American public, and sheds light upon alternatives with potential co-benefits not previously identified.

-NEPA is one of the regulatory mechanisms weakened by President Trump’s recent executive order.
-This is significant, even more so in the context of the multitude of crises plaguing the nation.
-Giving local stakeholders a metaphorical seat at the table sheds light upon critical implications for residents’ health and safety, the economy and environment — all of which are currently fronted with multiple crises.
-NEPA is widely considered landmark legislation, representing a historical achievement after the status quo of advancing development projects without greater review generated detrimental, unintended consequences that exacerbate environmental injustices.
-Rather than being perceived as obstacles to recovery, thoughtful regulations merit to be considered as instruments for ensuring that long-term value is derived from federally funded projects.
+The NEPA review process is among a slate of environmental statutes and regulations weakened by President Trump’s recent executive order.
+This is significant—even more so in the context of the compounding crises burdening historically marginalized communities.
+NEPA is widely considered landmark legislation, representing a historic achievement in the face of development projects that generated detrimental consequences by exacerbating environmental injustices.
+Rather than being perceived as obstacles to recovery, thoughtful regulations merit consideration as instruments for ensuring that long-term value is derived from federally-funded projects.